marqdouj/dotnet.web.components.fluentui/README.md

   - `UIValuesGrid`: Displays the UIModel values as a grid.

 ## Release Notes
+- `10.0.0-Preview6.0` (Breaking Changes)
+  - `Themes`.
+    - `ThemeToggle`.
+      - Renamed `ThemeSwitch` to `ThemeToggle`.
+The name better represents what the control actually does.
+      - Previous Parameters now part of 'Settings`.
+  - `XMLComments`.
+Comments are now distributed with the package.

 - `10.0.0-Preview4.1`
   - `Themes`.
     - `ThemeSwitch`.
 Added 'Windows' check for system theme.